nsubstitute/NSubstitute/docs/help/_posts/2010-02-01-set-return-value.markdown

 ```

 ## For properties
-The return value for a property can be set in the same was as for a method, using `Returns()`.
+The return value for a property can be set in the same way as for a method, using `Returns()`.
 You can also just use plain old property setters for read/write properties; they'll behave just the way you expect them to.

 ```csharp
 calculator.Mode.Returns("DEC");